A Revolutionist in Istanbul: Leon Trotksy

 Leon Trotsky as a Young Student

 I will briefly depict the life story of Lev Davidovich Bronstein alias Leon Trotsky; he was born in today´s Ukrainian village Bereslavka in 1879 as a child of a wealthy peasant family with Jewish origins.
 The access to a solid education and with it to Marxist circles enmeshed him in young years in political activity.[1]
-Before the outbreak of the Revolution, he spent the most of his time in Europe in order to escape imprisonment and banishment to Siberia by the Tsarist police.
-He grew up to be one of the most figures of the Russian Social Democratic Labor Party and the Marxist movement.
+Before the outbreak of the Russian Revolution, he spent the most of his time in Europe in order to escape imprisonment and banishment to Siberia by the Tsarist police.
+He grew up to be one of the most important figures of the Russian Social Democratic Labor Party and the Marxist movement.
 Despite his wavering relationship to Lenin, the undisputed leader of the Bolsheviks, the revolutionist faction of the party, Trotsky stayed indispensable for Lenin and the Marxist propaganda as a forceful speaker and writer, who ardently believed in the revolution.[2]

-The burst of social riots in the Russian during the World War I as a consequence of misery and death created a power vacuum that was exploited by the Bolsheviks in order to seize control in October 1917.
+The burst of social riots in the Russian Empire during the World War I as a consequence of misery and death created a power vacuum that was exploited by the Bolsheviks in order to seize control in October 1917.
 The result was a bloody civil war between Bolsheviks and their opponents, the White movement.
 Trotsky, now fighting alongside Lenin, founded and led the Red Army with draconian methods so as to prevent the imminent loss of the war.
 With the victory of the army his popularity and authority crested among the Bolsheviks.[3]

 Trotsky was a founder of Red Army